JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

-textinsetx | Move text in X axis textinsety | Move text in Y axis use_proportional_insets | Insets are proportional to screen size wrap | Should the text wrap when longer than panel bounds centerwrap | Same as above but centered auto_wide_tocontents | The panel's wide value is automatically changed to fit the text auto_tall_tocontents | The panel's tall value is automatically changed to fit the text
+textinsetx | Move text in X axis textinsety | Move text in Y axis use_proportional_insets | Insets are proportional to screen size wrap | Should the text wrap when exceeding panel bounds centerwrap | Same as above but centered auto_wide_tocontents | The panel's wide value is automatically changed to fit the text auto_tall_tocontents | The panel's tall value is automatically changed to fit the text